-The sales funnel is a go-to marketing device designed to attract and eventually convert prospective customers.
-For many organizations, it’s an extremely valuable part of online marketing, offering tools to build web traffic, improve existing customer relationships, and drive sales.
+The sales funnel is the go-to marketing device designed to attract and eventually convert prospective customers.
+For many organizations, it’s an invaluable component of online marketing, offering tools to build web traffic, improve existing customer relationships, and drive sales.

-In this article, we’ll go over key pieces to building and writing better sales funnels that convert and retain your customers.
+In this article, we’ll go over key strategies to plan, build, write, and manage better sales funnels that convert and retain your customers.

-Most sales funnels heavily rely on content marketing to achieve this.
+Most sales funnels heavily rely on content marketing to achieve validation.
 After all, you can’t have landing pages, email campaigns, PPC, or other campaigns without content.

-At the same time, writing great content for sales funnels heavily relies on prep work, understanding your audience, and understanding how and why your product fits into their lives.
+At the same time, writing great content for sales funnels requires prep work, understanding your audience, and determining how and why your product fits into their lives.

-Once you put the pieces together, a sales funnel should be about delivering value to the customer and solving their problems at every step, even when that step is “I need more information.”
+Once you put the pieces together, a sales funnel should focus on delivering value to the customer and solving their problems at every step, even when that step is “I need more information.”

-Sales funnels can add considerable value for many organizations, but without clear goals, market research, and validation, they might just be a waste of time.
+Sales funnels can add considerable value for many organizations, but without clear goals, market research, and validation, they become a costly waste of time.

-A Salesforce survey showed that 79% of marketing leads are never converted into paying customers.
-No sales funnel is valuable if you don’t continuously put in the work to understand your target audience, connect the funnel to business goals, and follow up on leads to drive sales.
-That requires understanding your goals in the first place.
+Only 10% to 15% of leads convert to paying customers, according to Belkins.
+Your sales funnel will remain empty unless you work to understand your target audience, connect the funnel to your business goals, and follow up on leads to drive sales.
+That requires establishing your goals in the first place.

 For most businesses, assigning goals should be a three-part process:

-Any content you write should have a clear business goal and outcome.
-Sales funnels are not a case of “If you build it, they will come”.
-Your sales funnel must be build around a strong, cohesive message that ultimately drives the consumer towards a single goal.
+Any content you create should have a clear business goal and outcome.
+Sales funnels are not a case of “if you build it, they will come.”
+You need to build your system around a strong, cohesive message that drives the consumer towards an endpoint.

-Sales funnels can have total overarching goals, like, “Improve sales for Y product X%.”
+Sales funnels can have total overarching goals, like, “Improve sales for Y product by X%.”

-They should also have smaller goals, allowing you to track production based on stages of the funnel, investment, return on investment, and what the funnel is generating in terms of leads.
+They should also have smaller goals, allowing you to track production based on stages of the funnel, investment, return on investment, and what the funnel generates in terms of leads.

-For example, if your funnel is producing a good number of qualified leads but they aren’t turning into sales, the problem might be with sales and not with the funnel.
+For example, if your funnel produces a healthy number of qualified leads, but they fail to translate into sales, the problem might be with sales, not the funnel.

-- Marketing Qualified Leads – Leads that meet goals or metrics set by marketing, who are deemed good prospects to nurture into customers.
+- Marketing qualified leads – Leads who meet goals or metrics set by marketing, who are deemed good prospects to nurture into customers.

-- Sales Qualified Leads – Leads that meet goals or metrics set by sales, who are highly likely to become customers.
+- Sales qualified leads – Leads who meet goals or metrics set by sales, who are highly likely to become customers.

 - Engagement rate – How many visitors are engaging with the funnel?